 Hit enter and wait a little while and you should see the response that it is starting to fire up the cron jobs individually for each website which you have in the WPMU network.

 All right; that’s it good folks for now and I’m out of here!

 Comment here in this SEO forum thread if you want and share this with your with anyone you think might have good use of this.5 months, 2 weeks ago Studio 6AMParticipant

 Thanks for the article.
 I’m wondering what types of things you folks use custom cron-jobs for.
 Sharing your code above is helpful.
 Perhaps a bit of dissecting the components for us budding developers would be helpful.

-Cheers from Canada!3 months ago AngryWarrior
+Cheers from Canada!5 months, 2 weeks ago AngryWarrior

 Hi Studio 6Am